Saunders Mediation

 SM Saunders Mediation logo - Supreme Court Certified Mediator

-Whether you are navigating caregiving roles, living arrangements, financial strain, or difficult medical decisions, we help you move forward with clarity and compassion.
+Whether you are navigating caregiving responsibilities, living arrangements, financial strain, or difficult medical decisions, we help you move forward with clarity and compassion.
+If your family is struggling to talk without conflict, we are here to help you talk through it instead.

-When Family Roles Shift and Emotions Run High
+When Family Roles Shift, and Emotions Run High

 One sibling may feel alone in handling everything.
 Another may live far away and feel left out or blamed.
 Spouses and adult children may disagree on what is best for them.